gsfordham/discord-zoom-moji/README.md

 When you want to run it, just click the favorite/bookmark with Discord open in that tab.

 NOTE: Currently ONLY works with custom emoji, as the regular SVG emoji spritesheets mess up when zoomed.
 Will try to figure it out, eventually.

+NOTE: The second version, suffixed with "-tall" provides the same size emoji, but it makes the screen bigger, so it's easier to pick from a longer list.